anandijain/uc_app/README.md

 * do the activities and awards section
     0Please briefly describe the company or organization where you worked. *
     * How have you used or will you use your earnings?
+* donmt forget mission and scu classes in reporting

 done:
 * make a school ranking